What it’s like to drive a car while it’s being hacked

 That’s where Israel’s Argus Cyber Security comes in.
 They don’t believe there’s a single solution either, and during a live demonstration to TechCrunch, they proceeded to attack a car while I was literally driving it.

-Argus providers solutions to customers like car makers via a dashboard manufacturer view they hold at their HQ.
+Argus provides solutions to customers like car makers via a dashboard manufacturer view they hold at their HQ.
 This can track attacks on the cars they have access to.

 So how did they hack the car?